canzarlab/lab-website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-We are part of the faculty of informatics and data science (FIDS) at the University of Regensburg (UR).
-The lab is located on the 4th floor of Bajuwarenstr.
-4, in 93053 Regensburg, Germany.
+We are part of the Faculty of Informatics and Data Science (FIDS) at the University of Regensburg (UR).
+The lab is located on the 4th floor of

+Bajuwarenstr.
+4
+93053 Regensburg, Germany.

 {%
   include button.html